-Through the transfers of engagements the Society manages approximately 238,000 Child Trust Fund (CTF) accounts.
-The CTFs mature at the child's 18th birthday with the first ones becoming due for maturity on 1 September 2020.
-A run-off plan has been produced which shows an even spread across a ten year time span (2020 - 2030).
+Through the transfers of engagements the Society manages approximately 236,000 Child Trust Fund (CTF) accounts.
+The CTFs mature on the child's 18th birthday with the first ones maturing on 1 September 2020.
+A run-off plan has been produced which shows a gradual increase across the ten year time span (2020 - 2030).

-The most likely impacts are:
+The impacts of this are:

-- Workload: There will be an increase in the number of enquiries from accountholders, the number of accounts to be closed, the number of cheques to be processed and the number of letters to be produced. - A reduction in the assets under management: It is anticipated that most of the 18 year olds will want to withdraw their maturity funds. - Cashflow: As the CTF is a unit linked contract units will have to be sold to generate sufficient capital to pay out the maturities.

-Reputational risk: As the CTF is a stocks and shares tracker fund which is priced weekly the performance of the stock markets at the time of maturity will determine the maturity value.
-The volatility of the investment markets over the last few years could mean that if the markets are down any adverse reaction from the CTF accountholders may result in reputational damage to the brand.
+- Workload: There has been an increase in the number of enquiries from accountholders, the number of accounts to be closed, the number of payments to be processed and the number of letters to be produced. - A reduction in the assets under management: It is anticipated that most of the 18 year olds will want to withdraw their maturity funds. - Cashflow: As the CTF is a unit linked contract units are being sold to generate sufficient capital to pay out the maturities. - Reputational risk: As the CTF is a stocks and shares tracker fund which is priced weekly the performance of the stock markets at the time of maturity will determine the maturity value.
+The volatility of the investment markets over the last years has resulted in lower values being paid and adverse reaction from the CTF accountholders may result in reputational damage done to both the CTF brand and Unity Mutual.